BSC 1309 - Human Biology: Structure and Function

 Hours: 4

 This course is intended for biology and pre-professional majors with a solid understanding of general biology and general chemistry.
 Cell Biology is very helpful, and may be taken concurrently.
 This course covers essentially DNA, studying it at the molecular, organismal, and population levels.
 Students will cover the mechanisms of inheritance, including Mendelian and non-Mendelian inheritance and genetic recombination in viruses through humans.
 At the molecular level, topics include the structure and organization of DNA, DNA replication, techniques of DNA analysis (including recombinant DNA and DNA sequencing), and transgenic organisms.
 The final section of the course covers an introduction to population genetics with a thorough treatment of the Hardy-Weinberg equilibrium and evolution.
-Prerequisites: BSC 1406, BSC 1407, and CHEM 1311, with a minimum grade of C. Corequisites: BSC 303.
+Prerequisites: BSC 303 with a minimum grade of C or concurrent registration in BSC 303.

 BSC 305 - General Physiology